 Fair Dealing Week (Fair Use Week in the United States) is the Association of Research Libraries (ARL)’s annual celebration of fair dealing.
-This week we celebrate Fair Dealing Week by providing four blog posts on the topic of fair dealing (Monday, Tuesday, Wednesday, and Thursday).
-These posts will outline why fair dealing is important, what fair dealing means to instructors, and how Fair dealing applies to students.
+This week, we’re celebrating Fair Dealing Week with daily posts.
+These posts will outline why fair dealing is important, what fair dealing means to instructors, and how fair dealing applies to students.

 Fair dealing is a right in the Copyright Act (Section 29) which allows the copying and communicating of copyrighted works without permission from or payment to the copyright holder.
 The Supreme Court of Canada has established a two-part, six-factor test for determining fair dealing:

 - Step One involves determining if your use of a copyrighted work is covered by any of the purposes enumerated in the Copyright Act: research, private study, criticism, news reporting, education, parody, or satire.

 - Step Two: If your use does fall under one of these purposes, then you can proceed to applying each of the six factors the Court identified.
 These six factors are: Purpose (different from the purpose in the first step), Character, Amount, Alternatives, Nature, and Effect.